leimaohui/dnf-yocto/README.md

 * After this operation, you can use dnf command in your host, but it is just a bare dnf, we need some set up to use it more convenient.

 ### 3.1.3 Initialize the environment
+* Note: All the operations after init must be done in the same directory of which you do 'dnf-host init'!
 ```
 $ dnf-host init
 The repo directory: (default:/home/zhengrq/workdir/dnf_test/oe_repo).